ibm-cloud-docs/vpc/file_storage_vpc_monitoring_sysdig.md

 - Share usage: available capacity, used capacity, total capacity
 - Throughput: read, write, and maximum throughput
 - IOPS: read, write, maximum
+- Snapshot space: available and used capacity for snapshots.
+[New]{: tag-new}

 The displayed metrics contain a timestamp in UNIX epoch time and the metric value for the time intervals that end at that timestamp.
 You can specify different scopes, and the time interval over which to report the metrics.
 The following time intervals are supported in the {{site.data.keyword.mon_full_notm}} dashboard: